-E. Case Application (15 points, 5 points each)
+E. Case Application (15 points)

 - i.
-Write a case illustration of a person who has experienced this type of trauma. - ii.
-Identify the person's social position, resources, strengths, and unique cultural background. - iii.
-Provide a one-page discussion of your emotional reaction to this case and be specific.
+Write a one-page case illustration of a person who has experienced this type of trauma (5 points) - ii.
+Identify the person's social position, resources, strengths, and unique cultural background (5 points) - iii.
+Provide a one-page discussion of your reactions to this case and be specific (5 points)